Alunacoz/BX2-Editor/README.md

 ## Getting Started

-1. Run `./StartWebsite.sh` and open the link in any browser.
+1. Run `./StartEditor.sh` or `./StartEditor.bat` and open the link in any browser.
 2. Click **Load Video** (or drag a video file onto the window)
 3. Click **Open path…** to load an existing `.bx` file (optional — supports both plain `.bx` and versioned `.bx` with effects)
 4. Use the timeline and controls to place and edit markers